HananeBendisari/ArtVault/docs/README-technical.md

 * **Oracle Override Logic:** Allows controlled automation triggers
 * **External Compliance Checks:** On-chain KYC via Forte’s Access Control Level contract on Base Sepolia

+## Gelato Relay Integration

+ArtVault supports meta-transactions via Gelato Relay, enabling gasless milestone actions (deposit, release, etc.) for users.
+The contract inherits from `GelatoRelayContextERC2771` and uses `callWithSyncFeeERC2771` for delegated execution and token-based gas payment.
+The `onlyGelatoRelay` modifier ensures only trusted relayers can trigger meta-functions, `_transferRelayFee()` handles secure fee payment, and `_getMsgSender()` is used for all access and KYC checks.
+Meta-transaction flows are covered in the test suite, and integration with Gelato’s live relayer is possible on Sepolia/Base.

 ## Security Considerations

 * `ReentrancyGuard` to prevent recursive calls